Signed in as:

 Beaver relocation program will continue

-This project seeks to protect native fish populations and restore wet meadow condition on the RGNF through the following activities:
+This project seeks to protect and enhance native fish populations and restore wet meadow conditions on the RGNF through the following activities:

-Project partners will work to reintroduce beavers to suitable sites as identified in Task 1 or restored in Task 2.
-This effort will include the trapping and relocation of problematic beavers from the San Luis Valley floor into these sites, where they can maintain meadow function without negatively impacting human infrastructure.
-Family units will be moved together to maximize the likelihood of permanent establishment.
-The result will be long term, self-sustained benefits to watershed health, improving both aquatic and riparian habitat.
+Project partners work to reintroduce beavers to suitable sites as identified in Task 1 or restored in Task 2.
+This effort is accomplished primarily through the trapping and relocation of nuisance beavers from the San Luis Valley floor onto these sites, where they can maintain meadow function without negatively impacting human infrastructure.
+Family units and breeding pairs are moved together to maximize the likelihood of permanent establishment.
+Beavers established at these sites create long term, self-sustaining benefits to watershed health, improving both aquatic and riparian habitat.

-Sites will be monitored annually for three years following project implementation to determine the effectiveness of the previous Tasks.
-Monitoring will be completed by RGNF and RGHRP staff with assistance from community volunteers.
+Sites are monitored annually for three years following project implementation to determine the effectiveness of the previous Tasks.
+Monitoring is completed by RGNF and RGHRP staff with assistance from community volunteers.

 Rio Grande Forest Service